Prophesy, King Jesus from Lamb to Lion

 The Humanness of Mary

-We get a glimpse into Jesus’ family in Matthew “Where did this man get this wisdom and these mighty works?
+In Matthew, we get a glimpse into Jesus’ family: “Where did this man get this wisdom and these mighty works?
 Is not this the carpenter’s son?
 Is not his mother called Mary?
-And are not his brothers James and Joseph and Simon and Judas?
+And are not his brothers James, Joseph, Simon, and Judas?
 And are not all his sisters with us?
 Where then did this man get all these things?”
-And they took offense at him.
-But Jesus said to the, “A prophet is not without honor except in his hometown and in his own household.”
-And he did not do many mighty works there, because of their unbelief” (Matthew 13:54-58 ESV).
-Jesus was known to have brothers and sisters, His brother James authored Book of James; moreover, Mary speaks of her Lord, “And Mary said, “My soul magnifies the Lord, and my spirit rejoices in God my Savior for he has looked on the humble estate of his servant.
-For behold, from now on all generations will call me blessed; for he who is mighty has done great things for me, and holy is his name” (Luke 1:46-49 ESV).
-Mary knows she is human and in need of a Savior, “For there is no distinction: for all have sinned and fall short of the glory of God…” (Romans 3:23 ESV).
-Finally, it does not go without escape how Jesus speaks to His mother, as in the Cana Wedding where He says, “Woman (Mary), why do you involve me?” and “…My hour has not yet come” (John 2:4 NIV).
-Then there is the moment Jesus is speaking to a group in a home and it says, “Someone told him, “Your mother and brothers are standing outside, wanting to speak to you.”
-He replied to him, “Who is my mother, and who are my brothers?”
+They took offense at him, but Jesus said, “A prophet is not without honor except in his hometown and in his own household.”
+Because of their unbelief, he did not do many mighty works there (Matthew 13:54-58 ESV).
+Jesus was known to have brothers and sisters, and his brother James authored the Book of James.
+Mary, recognizing her need for a Savior, declared, “My soul magnifies the Lord, and my spirit rejoices in God my Savior, for he has looked on the humble estate of his servant.
+From now on all generations will call me blessed; for he who is mighty has done great things for me, and holy is his name” (Luke 1:46-49 ESV).
+As Romans 3:23 says, “For there is no distinction: for all have sinned and fall short of the glory of God.”
+We also see how Jesus addressed his mother at the wedding in Cana: “Woman, why do you involve me?
+My hour has not yet come” (John 2:4 NIV).
+Another time, when told his mother and brothers were outside wanting to speak to him, he responded, “Who is my mother, and who are my brothers?”
 Pointing to his disciples, he said, “Here are my mother and my brothers.
-For whoever does the will of my Father in heaven is my brother and sister and mother” (Matthew 12: 47-50 ESV).
+For whoever does the will of my Father in heaven is my brother and sister and mother” (Matthew 12:47-50 ESV).

 “Surely there is not a righteous man on earth who does good and never sins.”
 (Ecclesiastes 7:20)